Walkway Construction – The Final Piece of the Project

 Once the ground is ready, we spray a paint line to outline the free flowing design of the walkway.
 Note that the main body of the walk is 4 feet wide and opens up to 8 feet at the landing area, aligning it with the width of the stairs.

 The excavation depth is approx 18 inches on this project but this varies site to site.
-1.5 inches of crushed angular stone is installed at a depth of 8 inches and then graded and compacted.
+We installed 1.5 inches of crushed angular stone at a depth of 8 inches.
+It was then graded and compacted.

 Next we install our PVC forms to create the shape and pitch of the walkway.
 Once the forms are set we fill the inside of the forms with 3/4 inch gravel.
-The gravel is graded and compacted with a plate compactor and water multiple times to ensure it forms a tight base.
+We grade and compact the gravel with a plate compactor and water multiple times to ensure it forms a tight base.
 We ensure the gravel is brought to within 3 inches of the finish sidewalk grade to accommodate the height of the paving stones, as they will be set at the same grade as the top of the forms.

-Our forms have been laser set to match the surrounding grades.
+Now, we laser set our forms to match the surrounding grades.
 The walkway must be flat but must also have pitch to prevent standing water.
 This attention to detail is what makes your landscape construction withstand the elements and natural shifting of the earth.

 Once all the grades are set a thin layer of stone dust is installed and screeded.
 The finish screed is 2 5/8 inches or the thickness of the pavers below the form.
 This will allow the pavers to be set flush with the forms.